 Nearly 40 years later, in 2006, I saw Sara Lovell performing as a cello soloist.
 I spoke to her in the corridor during the interval and said: “that was brilliant – I’ve never seen anyone play with such energy and enjoyment”.
 She smiled and thanked me.

 In 2013, over 50 years since getting my first cello, I had my first lesson with Sara.
 This led to three-and-a-half years of being taught by her – often hard work, but always fun because she was a captivating cellist and inspirational teacher.
-People thought I would never practice.
+People thought I would never practise.
 They were wrong, when I am home, I play every day – a legacy to Sara’s influence.
 I gained so much from her teaching.
-She made the cello live and I will always be grateful for this.
+She made the cello alive and I will always be grateful for this.
 Besides being a brilliant teacher, she always retained a childlike enthusiasm for life.